 A heavy downpour of rain during flowering led to reduced berry number per bunch in the Grenache particularly, leading to lower yields but intense flavours.
 However, the rain and cool weather was short lived, with a return to below average rain from October to February and above average temperatures in December through to March.
 The prolonged warmer temperatures resulted in a significantly slower veraison this season, but the vines coped well under the conditions and welcomed some cooler weather late in the ripening period.
 Berry sizes were smaller across the vineyard and show promising fruit concentration.
 As always, the vineyard was entirely hand picked with each parcel of fruit carefully selected.

 |Region||Drummonds Lane, Heathcote|

-The grapes were fermented in a combination of open and closed fermenters with up to three weeks total time on skins.
-There were 9 individual batches, with a couple of those receiving whole bunch.
-The wines where then pressed and transferred immediately into barrels for malolactic fermentation.
-Remained in barrel for a total of 15 months (100% French, 70% 300L hogsheads and the rest barriques) and during maturation was racked four times.
+The grapes were fermented in a combination of open and closed fermenters with up to three weeks total time on skins (some whole bunches).
+The wines were then pressed and transferred immediately into barrels for malolactic fermentation.
+Remained in barrel for a total of 17 months (100% French, majority 300L hogsheads) and during maturation was racked three times.